gepatino/github-indicator/README.md

 github-indicator
 ================

-An indicator applet that reports github status
+An indicator applet that reports github status, and show some notifications.

-So far it only shows an icon in the indicator tray, changing colors and pushing a notificacion if the GitHub service status changes.
+If started with -u and -p arguments (username and password), the app will try to access your user's suscribed events and show them as notifications.
+So far the password is not stored anyway and could be seen from a 'ps', so it's not secure to use it in shared environments.

+Hey, we also have a freenode channel: #github-indicator, feel free to join!